jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 However, if you make it so that the local variables are allocated on the stack imperatively where they are declared, when the declaration code isn’t reached, this allocation doesn’t take place.
 Microsoft people might advise (in documentation about VB) to put local variable declarations at the beginning of the procedure.
 So it may not be the best methodology that makes the argument for this.
 It’s may not be a good idea.

 It may not be a good idea regarding the using a function a message.
 It is however so that variables on the stack aren’t freed until you exit the function, so you can’t free declared stack variables.
-Maybe I could free it in J Code if it would be required.
+Maybe I could free it in J Code if it might be required.

 -----

 Windows often stuffs a lot of booleans in a bit field.
 In the Windows Controls, often styles are used, which are booleans in bit fields that you can switch on or off.
 You supply the bit field at creation of the control window.
 You can change the bit field of some bits in the fields by sending window messages to the control.

-I would just make them properties most of the times.
+I might just make them properties most of the times.
 At most I make them creation arguments.
 Supplying all as creation arguments is no better than not initializing the control and letting the programmer set the properties.
 Properties are not applied to the representation straight away, because display operations are postponed, because they do not affect control logic data and operations, yet cost CPU time.

 What is better in the Windows way?
 If anything, can I embed it into my way, without losing any benefits of my way?